Tessavana/Causal-Clarity/README.md

 # Causal-Clarity

 By identifying causal implications within research papers, this tool enhances understanding and analysis of scientific writing for causal inference.
-The models determine whether a sentence is **causal or non-causal** and further classify causal sentences into **correlational, conditional causal, or direct causal** categories.
+The fine-tuned models classify whether a sentence is **causal or non-causal** and further classify causal sentences into **correlational, conditional causal, or direct causal** categories.

 ## 📁 Project Structure